NordicSemiconductor/pc-nrfconnect-npm/doc/docs/profiling_battery.md

     * The nPM Fuel Gauge Board is not required.
     * Connect the nPM1304 EK and download the software.

-Once the battery model is extracted, you only need the PMIC and the SoC (or SiP) in your application to do fuel gauging.

 ## Profiling a battery in the {{app_name}}